Rick Philips isn’t a fighter – but he is a survivor

 “I did?”
 Thinking back to last night is difficult.
-There is a fog of drinking, laughter, and the rush of going back to her room.
-I can feel her fingers trace lightly dance on my stomach.
-I strain to look down to see she is testing the borders between the scar of my bullet wound and living undamaged flesh.
+There is a cloud from drinking, laughter, and the rush of going back to her room.
+I can feel her fingers trace a light dance on my stomach.
+I strain to look down to see she is testing the borders between the scar of one of my bullet wounds and the undamaged flesh.

 “You did, but I was serious, so don’t laugh, this time.”

 “All right tell me.
-I promise not laugh.”
+I promise not to laugh.”

 Her head cranes, red hair shifts, looks me right in the eyes, “I’m a serial killer.”

 “Oh,” I say quickly.
 It is a flat and forced response.
 It is intended.
 I would have said that no matter what the secret.
 It is sheer willpower.
 Inside there is a fight against panicked instinct.
 I resist closing my eyes too long or blinking.
-The focus is on my breathing, to be normal, steady, not loud.
+The focus is on my breathing, to be healthy, steady, not loud.
 My mind jumps back to the terror of hiding under a desk at school.
-The terror of seeing a gunman’s black leather boots.
-A tension in my muscles.
+The terror of seeing the black leather boots of the gunman named Ian Maynard Abbot.
+Tension in my muscles.
 My head screaming inside to the rest of the body, don’t make a sound!